Emancipating my tribe

 — did Rumi actually say this?
 It sounds like the kind of thing he would have.

-1 Collectivism is necessary and probably cruel
+1 Collectivism is mean

-Ingroup vigilance Liu et al. (2019).
+In-group vigilance Liu et al. (2019).

 2 Pluralism